 During the 2018 fiscal year, gross payments of KEUR 3,836 (previous year: KEUR 5,644) and payments from affiliated companies of KEUR 350 (previous year: KEUR 250) were made to the members of the Executive Board.
-No advances or guarantees were granted to members of the Executive Board.
-Loans to members of the Executive Board amounted to KEUR 374 (previous year: KEUR 0) with an interest rate of 5 percent.
+No advances or guarantees were granted to members of the Executive Board amounted to KEUR 374 (previous year: KEUR 0) with an interest rate of 5 percent.
 Payments made to members of the Supervisory Board during the year under review amounted to KEUR 308 (previous year: KEUR 518).